gm-spacagna/deep-ttf/README.md

 ![img](images/average-test-T-distribution.png)
  As expected we can see the mean Weibull distribution overlaps the true distribution.

- If we try to plot all of the Weibull distributions of each of the 100 engines in the test set and marking with a dot the corresponding true value we can see that most of the true values are close to the mode of the distribution:
+ If we try to plot all of the Weibull distributions of each of the 100 engines in the test set and marking with a dot the corresponding true value we can see that most of the true values are close to the mode of the distribution (each color represents a different engine):

 ![img](images/weibull-distribution-test-engines.png)